-The humble sewing machine for example is a design that dates back to 1846 when the patent for a sewing machine was first recorded.
-But with modern technology, specifically in ultrasonic welding, can we replace the old sewing machine for the advanced ultrasonic method?
-The short answer is – sometimes.
+The humble sewing machine for example is a design that dates all the way back to 1846 when the patent for a sewing machine was first filed.
+But surely with modern technology, specifically in ultrasonic welding, we can replace the old sewing machine for the very advanced ultrasonic method?
+The short answer is – sometimes!

-Ultrasonic welding for garment manufacture is a state of the art method that is seeing real growth in specialist applications.
-Namely waterproof seams in outdoor and sportswear and for very flat seams in particular garment design.
-Yet for some applications, it will simply not replace the current traditional sewing machine.
+Ultrasonic welding for garment manufacture is a state of the art method of garment bonding that is seeing real growth in specialist applications.
+Especially in waterproof seams of outdoor clothing and high performance sportswear that require very flat seams to prevent restriction of movement.
+Yet for some applications, it will simply never replace the current traditional sewing machine.

 If you would like to know more about ultrasonic welding as an alternative to traditional sewing machines, please contact us today.